prince-appiah/prince-appiah/README.md

 ---
+- 📝 Learning GraphQL with Express and React/Nextjs
 - 🔭  I’m currently working on [Shelter](http://shelter-three.vercel.app/).
 Source code available on request.
 - 👯  I’m looking to collaborate on open-source projects and weird ideas
 - 💬  Ask me about MERN development and UI Design